adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 When declaring a method, users can declare the type of the `self` receiver to be any type `T` where `T: Receiver<Target = Self>` or `Self`.

-The `Receiver` trait is simple and only requires to specify the `Target` type to be resolved to:
+The `Receiver` trait is simple and only requires to specify the `Target` type:

 ```rust
 trait Receiver {